AIHubCentral/docs/assets/RVC/Cloud/ApplioX HuggingFace Space.md

 **Check the <u>[HuggingFace Space Glossary](https://docs.aihub.gg/extra/glossary/#huggingface-space)</u> for more info on Free Tier, Limits, Quotas and other things.**
 !!!

 !!!danger ApplioX HuggingFace Space Limits
 - The Space is Running on CPU.
 You may click the 3 dots -> Duplicate it in your own HuggingFace account with your own paid hardware.
 - The ApplioX HuggingFace Space doesn't have Training, Realtime, Plugins, Report a Bug, Settings Tabs.
 Only Inference, TTS, Voice Blender, Download and Extra Tabs.
 - The ApplioX HuggingFace Space might be less frequently updated compared to Applio.
 !!!

+!!!danger HuggingFace Spaces Pausing Issue
+**Please be aware that HuggingFace has recently been pausing RVC-related Spaces (such as the old Applio and Ilaria RVC) without providing any reason.**
+!!!

 ***